 In literature and fiction, he is most often not portrayed, for the simple reason that he is usually visually boring.
 His victories are not those ticker-tape parades are for.
 He is not the action hero.
 He is not James Bond because he does not need to be.
 His life is boring to everyone that observes it except himself.
 But when he is done right, he becomes iconic.

 The case I will make for the most famous and well-portrayed Omega, is Hannibal Lecter, in both Anthony Hopkins and Mads Mikkelsen incarnations.
-Thomas Harris created Dr. Lecter as the ultimate Omega male.
+Thomas Harris created Dr Lecter as the ultimate Omega male.
 A supremely confident and capable individual who has no desire to brag about his accomplishments.
 The Dude is an Omega Male.
-I can also make a case that Charlie Brown – seemingly the ultimate loser – is in fact the ultimate Omega Male.
+I can also make a case that Charlie Brown – seemingly the ultimate loser – is, in fact, the ultimate Omega Male.
 Charlie Brown never gets the girl, or kicks the football, but at the end of it, he does not really care.
 His losses anguish him, but it does not define him.
 He is still a good guy, helps Sally with her homework, feeds Snoopy, organises a baseball team (but he still organises it and gets enough kids and a dog together to come play), and at the end of it, he just lives his life.
 He is no leader, but he is no follower either.

 Another great Omega is Calvin from Calvin & Hobbes fame.
-As Charlie Brown, neither a leader nor a follower, but living a life in his own mind that matters not to anyone but himself.
+Like Charlie Brown, neither a leader nor a follower, but living a life in his own mind that matters not to anyone but himself.
 Arnie Cunningham in Christine is another fine example.
 Perpetually bullied, made fun of, but, as he said in the book, ‘shit wipes off’.
-He ain’t worried about others’ opinions of him, he just do what needs doing and has no need for recognition.
+He ain’t worried about others’ opinions of him, he just does what needs doing and has no need for recognition.
 And when he inadvertently finds himself in a leadership position, it is not by choice, but by proxy, and a mantle he carries as a burden, not a pleasure.
 If not for his seeming immortality, Jon Snow would make a good example of this, but I know nothing.

 These Omegas are the most fun to work with in fiction, and when done right, the most fun to read.
 When all the bluff and bluster and theatrics of Batman has gone to pass, and the invincible superheroes of Harvey Specter and Raymond Reddington become boring, finding the indulgence of a greatly crafted Omega, is pure joy.